 5- Using Too Much Soap

-Do you suffer from skin irritation in your honey pot region?
-Blame you soap.
+Do you suffer from skin irritation in your honeypot region?
+Blame your soap.
 Even if a soap is gentle enough for the rest of your body, odds are that it’s too harsh for the delicate skin downstairs.
 It’s better to use a natural soap with no perfumes or dyes, and don’t over-lather the cloth.
-However, some experts recommend avoiding soap on your honey pot area entirely.
+However, some experts recommend avoiding soap on your honeypot area entirely.